ec-jrc/lisflood-calibration/docs/3_data/index.md

 prerun_end = 31/12/2017 06:00 # When to end the prerun
 prerun_timestep = 1440  # Timestep of the prerun (can be different than calibration to accelerate the process) fast_debug = 0  # Flag to set to 1 for quicker debugging
-min_obs_years = 3.5  # Minimum number of years of observation required to calibrate the station
+num_max_calib_years = 20 # Maximum number of years of observation to use during calibration

 [Stations]
 stations_data = STATIONS/stations_data.csv  # Path to the stations CSV file